 As we get older, our mobility and physical strength decrease.
 We become prone to develop chronic conditions.
 And many parts of our dwelling that were once functional become challenging.
 Older people and those with mobility or sensory disabilities often require home modifications to maintain their independence.

 People with disabilities need an adapted home environment so that occupants can reside safely, perform tasks easier, and live independently in spite of physical limitations.
-The good news?
-This is very possible with modern technology and design!
+This is made possible with modern technology and design!

 Home access modifications can be as simple as adding grab bars to a space.
 However, changes might also entail extensive structural alterations, like replacing a stairway, adding stair lifts, constructing a wheelchair ramp, or replacing a bathtub with a walk-in-shower.